How To Forgive Yourself After Cheating

 - Remember that you are more than your mistakes.
-You are a good person who has made a mistake in the past, but that doesn’t mean there’s something wrong with you as a whole.
-It’s time to see yourself as the amazing human being that you are!
+You are a good person who has made a mistake in the past, but that doesn’t mean there’s something wrong with you.
+It’s time to see yourself as the unique human being that you are!

-- Understand that life is about learning from our mistakes so we can grow into better versions of ourselves.
-This means there will always be opportunities for improvement in your life – even when it comes to forgiving yourself for cheating!
+- Understand that life is about learning from our mistakes to become better versions of ourselves.
+This means there will always be opportunities for improvement in your life – even when forgiving yourself for cheating!

 Learn from the past and move forward to more positive habits

 If you’ve cheated, you may feel ashamed and embarrassed.
 This can make it difficult to ask for help from friends or family.
-If this is the case for you, consider going to a counselor or therapist who specializes in relationships.
+If this is the case for you, consider visiting a counselor or therapist specializing in relationships.

 A good therapist will help you see that the person who cheated has many problems beyond just the infidelity—and that it’s not right to blame yourself for how they behaved.
-They’ll also give guidance on how to move forward so that you can avoid making similar mistakes in the future.
+They’ll also guide you on how to move forward to avoid making similar mistakes in the future.

 Let go of hating yourself and move on

 You have to let go of hating yourself.